plake06/ec-sdk/plugins/kepware/README.md

 ```
 The -plg (Plugin) flag here indicates that you would like the agent to launch the plugin app based on your plugins.yml settings from the step one.

+At this stage you should be seeing your data streaming overhelmingly by subscribing to your Predix Eventhub instance.
+If not, you may again join our [internal usergroup](https://www.flowdock.com/app/ge-developer-cloud/ec-usergroup) or the contact/contributor list below for the usage

+### More Tips

+the Data-Ingestion team led by Kenneth Shum<kenneth.shum@ge.com>, Chris Rutherford<Chris.Rutherford@ge.com>, Supply-Chain Leader Nate Arnold<nathaniel.arnold@ge.com>

+For Thread-Connect PxEventHub team, please contact Vandan Juvekar<Vandan.Juvekar@ge.com>, Abdullah Munaz<abdullah.munaz@ge.com>, Mahesh Venukadasula<mahesh.venukadasula@ge.com>